superfaceai/one-sdk-js/README.md

 @superfaceai:registry=https://npm.pkg.github.com
 ```

 Then authenticate to github npm package registry.
-Use your github name as your login and generate a personal access token with at least `repo` and `read:packages` permissions in Github to use as password:
+Use your github name as your login and generate a personal access token with at least the `repo` and `read:packages` permission in Github to use as password:

 ```
 npm login --registry=https://npm.pkg.github.com